 This isn’t just one cleaning hack.
 It’s six cleaning hacks, most of them very hands-off.
 Here are all the miraculous things a little vinegar can do.

 - Microwave a bowl of equal parts water and vinegar for five minutes as a disinfectant.
 Be very careful opening your microwave when the five minutes are up.
-Everything will be hot!
 Crack the door, and let it cool before using a rag to wipe down the inside.

 - Soak the exhaust filters from above your stove in a mixture of vinegar and water to remove the cooked-on gunk.
 After soaking, rinse and return.

-- Use a paper towel to rub some vinegar on cloudy glasses to make them shine.
+- Use a paper towel to rub vinegar on cloudy glasses to make them shine.

 - Put vinegar in a baggie, and put it on your shower head.
 Use a rubber band to secure the bag and let it soak to remove buildup.

-- Cover the bottom of a burned pan with vinegar and water in a pan that’s been burnt.
-You only need enough liquid to cover the burnt part.
-Once it reaches a boil, turn off the heat and let it cool so you don’t burn yourself.
-Then add a couple of tablespoons of baking soda and scrub to make the pot shine again.
+- Cover the bottom of a burned pan with vinegar and water.
+Heat to boiling, and then turn off and let it cool so you don’t burn yourself.
+Add a couple of tablespoons of baking soda, and scrub to make the pot shine again.

 - Pull an old sock over your hand, spritz with vinegar and use it to wipe down dirty blinds.

 Clean your grill with an onion

 Rather than using a wire bristle brush, use a long fork to spear half an onion.
 Rub the cut side on your grill grates as an alternate way to clean them.

 Use a potato on your cheese grater

 If you still use a hand cheese grater, you know what a pain they are to clean.
 Depending on the cheese you’ve used, there’s a good chance it’s been mashed down in between the grates and is mocking your attempts to remove it.